Preventive Cardiology – What You Need to Know

 Why Preventive Cardiology is Important

-“Preventive cardiology is based on the concept that we can modify some lifestyle habits that can help us decrease our chances of getting cardiovascular disease as we age,” says Dr. Phelps.
+“Preventive cardiology is based on the concept that we can modify some lifestyle habits that can help us decrease our chances of getting cardiovascular disease as we age,” says Dr. Maloney.
 “Two of the most common reasons a child would need to see a preventive cardiologist is because of hypertension (high blood pressure) or dyslipidemia (high cholesterol), which are two major concerns for kids.”
 Evaluation and treatment of these problems early in life can improve their long-term cardiovascular health.
 We are often able to treat these conditions non-invasively, that is without medication and with dietary improvements and increased physical activity.
 We tailor our recommendations specifically for the individual patient.
 “Our goal with our patients is to set realistic, gradual lifestyle changes that will have a positive impact on their cardiac health in the future.”

 Universal Screening for Elevated Cholesterol